-- The Environmental Site Certification and Appendix A. - Written scope of work. - Photograph of front elevation view of unit; and - Before pictures of all work areas for Access to Home Program funding.
+- The Environmental Site Certification and Appendix A - Written scope of work - Photograph of front elevation view of unit; and - BEFORE pictures of all work areas for Access to Home Program funding

-Work may not commence until the Project Set Up Form is approved by OCR staff.
+Work may not commence until the Project Set Up is approved by Access to Home Program staff.
 The Project Set Up Form should only be submitted after the LPA has executed a written agreement with the property owner to do the specific work.